Bratislava bridgehead

 Map in Slovakian of the Bratislava bridgehead.

-The Bratislava bridgehead is found in the western part of Slovakia.
+The Bratislava bridgehead is situated in the western part of Slovakia.
 It has an area of 93.7 km2.
-It is situated on the Little Hungarian Plain, on the left bank of the river Danube.
+It is situated on the Little Hungarian Plain, on the right bank of the river Danube.
 Administratively, it belongs to the district Bratislava V in Bratislava, and has 111,135 inhabitants.

 History

-As a result of the Treaty of Trianon - the peace treaty by Hungary that ended its role in First World War - a bridgehead was created for Czechoslovakia on the right bank of river Danube at Bratislava, mainly for defensive purposes.
-At this time Petržalka was transferred to the newly founded country.
+As a result of the Treaty of Trianon - the peace treaty concluded between the Allies of World War I and Hungary after the First World War - a bridgehead was created for Czechoslovakia on the right bank of river Danube at Bratislava, supposedly for defensive purposes.
+At this time Petržalka and its surroundings were handed over to Czechoslovakia.

-In October 1938, as part of the Munich Agreement, Petržalka and Devín were transferred to Nazi Germany for strategic purposes.
+In October 1938, as part of the Munich Agreement, Petržalka and Devín were ceded to Germany for strategic purposes.

-At the end of World War II, ceasefire agreements mainly restored the pre-war boundaries, except Carpathian Ruthenia, which became part of Soviet Ukraine as per the Moscow Agreement.
-A camp for Hungarians and Germans interned for war crimes was located in Petržalka.
+At the end of World War II, ceasefire agreements mainly restored the pre-war boundaries, except for Carpathian Ruthenia, which became part of Soviet Ukraine in accordance with the Moscow Agreement.
+A camp for interned Hungarians and Germans was operated in Petržalka.

 Territories involved in the Paris Peace Treaties.
 The Bratislava bridgehead is in green.

-It was an idea of the Czechoslovakia delegation at the Paris Peace Conference that they would need an extended defensive territory at the Bratislava bridgehead.
+At the Paris Peace Conference the Czechoslovakian delegation wanted to expand the territory of the Bratislava bridgehead.
 They sought Dunacsún (Čunovo), Horvátjárfalu (Jarovce), Oroszvár (Rusovce), Rajka and Bezenye.
-The first three were transferred, creating a territory of 62 km^{2}.
+Only the first three were granted to them, and they acquired a territory of 62 km^{2} of Hungary.

 During the 1970s, a microdistrict was built at Petržalka, with a population of 100,000 inhabitants.
-Today; its four villages are a part of the Bratislava V district.
+Today; its four villages are forming a part of the Bratislava V district.

-Between 1977 and 1992, the Gabčíkovo–Nagymaros Dams was built there.
-The bridgehead makes the extraction of water to Slovakia possible.
+Between 1977 and 1992, some sub-components of the Gabčíkovo–Nagymaros Dams were built there.
+The dam built at Čunovo diverts the four-fifths of the water flow of the Danube to Slovakian territory.